Phenolah/HNG-CRUD/README.md

 - Virtual environment (`venv`) or `pipenv` for managing dependencies.

-- Basic understanding of Django and Django Rest Framework.
+- Basic understanding of Python and Django Rest Framework.

 # Steps to run
 1.Clone the github repo